-A. STC-Rated Assemblies: For STC-rated assemblies, provide materials and construction identical to those tested in assembly indicated according to ASTM E 90 and classified according to ASTM E 413 by an independent testing agency
+A. Fire-Resistance-Rated Assemblies: For fire-resistance-rated assemblies, provide materials and construction identical to those tested in assembly indicated according to ASTM E119 by an independent testing agency.

 2.2 GYPSUM BOARD, GENERAL

 A. Size: Provide maximum lengths and widths available that will minimize joints in each area and that correspond with support system indicated.